Preston Mattingly: Executive career

 After graduating from Lamar, Mattingly worked for the San Diego Padres as manager of scouting for three years and then as coordinator of major league advance scouting and game planning for two years.
 In September 2021, the Philadelphia Phillies hired him as their director of player development.
 In November 2023, he was promoted to assistant general manager.

-On November 8, 2024, Mattingly was promoted to general manager of the Phillies, as current general manager Sam Fuld will transition to the role of president of business operations for the team.
+On November 8, 2024, Mattingly was promoted to general manager of the Phillies, as Sam Fuld transitioned to the role of president of business operations for the team.